TEMPLE578/ObsidianGitSync/English.md

 1. What type of text is it?(Source and content)
 2. What is the aim or purpose of the author?
 What is his intended impact?
 Who is his target audience?
 3. What is he communicating?
 (Content, ideas, themes)
 4. What is the structure of the text?
-(Movment or flow od)
+(Movment or flow of ideas)
 5. What language does he use?
 How and Why?
 6. What stylistic devices does he use?
 How and Why?
 7. What is the effect on the reader?(YOU) Has the author achieved his purpose